bigseainc/gravityforms-hubspot/readme.txt

 3. An example of the "Connection" Page between Gravity Forms and HubSpot

 == Changelog ==

+= 1.1.3 =
+* undefined variable issue found by kingchills, resolved.
+* clarified the oAuth token invalid warning for when it's encountered (due to the 8 hour limit that HubSpot implements)
+* decreased the amount of time between token renewals to try to not encounter that invalid token issue.

 = 1.1.2 =
 * HubSpot_Exception class missing.
 This fixes that.
 So weird, though, because not a single example of the HubSpot API class requires this class in their codes.